DIDSR/iMRMC/UPDATES_iMRMC.md

 <h4>iMRMC3p2</h4>
 *2/24/17*

-In command version, user can set output files saving directory.
+In command-line execution, the user can specify the directory for the output files.

-Estimate reader covariance.
+Estimate covariances for each reader-modality pair.
 Results are exported by "Analysis All Modalities" buttons.
+This covariance matrix can be used for the Obuchowski Rockette method (Obuchowski1995_Commun-Stat-Simulat_v24p285).

 Add MLE option for Sizing prediction.

-Reorganize GUI.
+Reorganize GUI to make it more compact.

 For truth rows in input file, reader ID can be either "-1" or "truth".